Amplify Astoria 9/26

 • Getting Here

-Astoria is accessed by crossing the historic red bridge over the Snake River from highway 89/26 between Hoback Junction and Alpine.
-Due to recent bridge damage, vehicles must be under five tons AND 8'4" tall in order to cross the bridge.
-Vehicles too large to access the bridge may park in the highway turnoff at the entrance to the bridge.
-Guests will need to walk across the bridge to our facility (1200 feet / 5 minutes).
+Astoria is accessed by crossing the bright red bridge over the Snake River from highway 89/26 between Hoback Junction and Alpine.
 If you arrive to find the main parking lot at the hot springs is full, please park in our overflow lot: exit the main lot the same way you came in, turn left at the stop sign, turn right at brown building (1000 feet / 4 minute walk).

 DETAILED DIRECTIONS